[Interview] An economist on 'elephant-in-room' at German election

 And when the Covid-19 crisis hit in 2020, the law - like its EU counterpart - had to be suspended to allow for the large public investments needed to save the economy from collapse.

 In times of crisis, large money transfers are necessary.
-Without it "the German federation will not survive" Vallée warned during a debate hosted by Dezernat Zukunft, German think tank.
+Without it "the German federation will not survive" Vallée warned during a debate hosted by Dezernat Zukunft, a German think tank.
 But, he pointed out, what this also shows is that amending Germany's constitution is not as difficult as it seems.

 The outgoing grand coalition of CDU/CSU and SPD avoided fundamental reforms.
-This time around, Germany and Europe cannot avoid reforming the fiscal rules because if they don't, Karlsruhe, the seat of the constitutional court, will precipitate it for them, 'he wrote in a memo published on the site of the German Council on Foreign Relations.'
+This time around, Germany and Europe cannot avoid reforming the fiscal rules because if they don't, Karlsruhe, the seat of the constitutional court, will precipitate it for them, he wrote in a memo published on the site of the German Council on Foreign Relations.

 Climate change = new rules